bjornmeansbear/lectureScripts/ClimateDesigners.md

-# Climate Designers …
+# Climate Designers

 What are they? what do they design? what's the point? etc.

-## Intro.
+## Intro

 Hello.
 My name is Kristian Bjornard.
 I'm here to talk about Climate Designers.
 First I'll try to quickly summarize and explain what a Climate Designer is.
-Then, I'll pitch an idea to you that relates to Climate Design itself...
+Then, I'll pitch an idea to you that relates to Climate Design itself... ????????????

-?

 ## 1. Climate Designers